 1. Scholarships and Grants

-Both scholarships and grants are “free money”.
-Unlike loans, you do not repay the money you get from a scholarship or grant.
-But you may need to sign a contract and agree to any loan terms.
-To apply for either a scholarship or a grant, you need to first qualify for the award requirments.
+Both scholarships and grants are a type of financial aid that you typically do not pay back.
+To apply for either a scholarship or a grant, you need to first qualify for the award requirements.
 There are ones for certain groups (minority, women) attending law school.
 Students who want to practice a specific type of law can apply for specific scholarships.

 Apart from your law major, eligibility may also depend on your GPA and test scores.
 Providers may also want to see your level of financial need and any activities to serve your community.